Nice work! You’ve just discovered my best ice cream recipes all on one page.

 Berry compotes work beautifully in ice cream so here’s a simple berry compote recipe which you can use for whatever fruit you have at your disposal.

-Still haven’t found the perfect recipe in all these ice cream recipes you’ve seen in years?
+Am I right?
+Were these the best ice cream recipes you’ve seen in years?
 If you’re looking for more, be sure to visit my blog and see what you can find.
-If you want us to create a new ice cream flavour that isn’t here please let us know; we love a good challenge.
+If you want me to create a new ice cream flavour that isn’t here please let me know.
+I love a good challenge.